 This work originates from a family prominent in the Churches of Christ from the mid–1800s through the 1960s.
 Letters exchanged principally between my grandparents, Lloyd Cline Sears and Pattie Hathaway Armstrong, constitute the bulk of the work.
 Augmenting their posts are letters from family members J. N. and Ida Woodson (Harding) Armstrong and Pattie (Cobb) Harding, wife of James A. Harding.
-Written between 1915 and 1921 these letters express an educational philosophy and understanding of Christian purpose particularly inspired by Barton W. Stone and held in tension with the intellectual and social ferment of the times.
+Written between 1915 and 1921 these letters express an educational philosophy and understanding of Christian purpose inspired by the Stone-Campbell Movement and held in tension with the intellectual and social ferment of the times.

-As participants in the larger Stone–Campbell Movement, the letter writers helped establish and run a series of small schools throughout the American South, Midwest, and West that influenced generations of students to become teachers, preachers, missionaries, and orphanage directors.
+As leaders in “the oldest ecumenical movement in America,” the letter writers helped establish and run a series of small schools throughout the American South, Midwest, and West that influenced generations of students to become teachers, preachers, missionaries, and orphanage directors.

 This primary source material allows rare access to privately expressed thoughts of men and women attempting to live as Christian educators at the outset of an uncertain and rapidly changing twentieth century.
 Their letters also offer encouraging lessons for contemporary American Christians in this even more volatile era.

-Containing a foreword by Richard T. Hughes of Messiah College and an afterword by Larry R. Long of Harding University, The Greatest Work in the World is forthcoming from Wipf and Stock Publishers.
+Containing a foreword by Richard T. Hughes of Messiah College and an afterword by Larry R. Long of Harding University, The Greatest Work in the World is available from Wipf and Stock Publishers.

 This webpage contains excerpts from the book along with extra material and photographs not found there.

 J. D. Murch, Christians Only, Eugene, OR: Wipf and Stock, 2004, 360.

 Lloyd Cline Sears, The Eyes of Jehovah, Nashville: Gospel Advocate, 1970, 10.